Nine Months: Taking Stock¶

 They'd implemented regular "body breaks" on jobs.
 Every 90 minutes, the entire crew would pause for 2-3 minutes of stretching or movement.
 Clients who visited job sites commented on how professional and organized it looked.

-Marcus had started his own mushroom cultivation after seeing Bram's setup.
-Miguel's wife was using reishi for her autoimmune condition.
+Marcus had started his own mushroom cultivation after Cal walked him through the basics—lion's mane on hardwood, reishi on supplemented sawdust, a Martha tent in the garage.
+Miguel's wife was using reishi for her autoimmune condition after Cal explained the research to her over dinner one night.
 The knowledge was spreading.

 "You changed how we think about our bodies," Marcus told Bram.
 "We used to think bodies were machines you push until they break.
 Now we know they're systems you maintain to keep working for decades."